• Newsletter

 Where does Roald Amundsen sail from?

-Roald Amundsen departs from San Diego, Santiago (Valparaiso), Valparaiso, Vancouver, Ushuaia, Callao, Lima, Miami, Colon, Cristobal, Seward, and Puerto Caldera
+Roald Amundsen departs from Colon, Cristobal, Ushuaia, Seward, Santiago (Valparaiso), Valparaiso, Vancouver, Callao, Lima, Miami, and Buenos Aires

 How much does it cost to go on Roald Amundsen?